data-8/fa24/policies.md

 First-year students and students without prior programming experience are strongly encouraged to choose the regular lab.
 Working on programming-based lab assignments in a small classroom with dedicated course staff available to help is a great way to learn, especially if this is your first exposure to coding!

 The self-service lab is designed to appeal to students who learn well from large-format lectures, work independently at their own pace, and come to drop-in office hours when they need help.
-However, the regular lab format has advantages for students who wish to practice materials in a discussion-based format,work with others and have a dedicated lab uGSI and tutors for immediate support during lab time.
+However, the regular lab format has advantages for students who wish to practice materials in a discussion-based format, work with others and have a dedicated lab uGSI and tutors for immediate support during lab time.

 ### Homework and Projects

 Weekly homework assignments are a required part of the course.
 You must complete and submit your homework independently, but you can discuss problems with other students and course staff.
-See the [Learning Cooperatively](https://www.data8.org/sp24/policies/#learning-cooperatively) section below.
+See the [Learning Cooperatively](https://www.data8.org/fa24/policies/#learning-cooperatively) section below.

 Homework will be released on Thursday and due the following Wednesday.
 Similar to the lab policy discussed above, students will be awarded two homework drops for the entire semester, only meant to be used for extenuating circumstances.